The Bayes Business School is world-renowned for its:

 The Business School (formerly Cass) announces name change

-What is the timeframe for finding and launching our new name?
+What was the timeframe for finding and launching our new name?

-The naming process will have two main phases: name generation and name testing.
+The naming process had two main phases: name generation and name testing.

 A naming portal was created so that students, staff and Business School alumni had the opportunity to suggest names that complied with our naming guidelines.
 City’s appointed agency, Radley Yeldar, also suggested names and all suggestions were anonymous.